shapeshed/human_filesize.ee_addon/README.markdown

 **Author**: [George Ornbo][]
 **Source Code**: [Github][]

+## Compatibility

+* ExpressionEngine Version 1.6.x

+## License

+Human Filesize is free for personal and commercial use.

+If you use it commercially use a donation of $10 is suggested.
+You can send [donations here](http://pledgie.org/campaigns/2898).

+Human Filesize is licensed under a [Open Source Initiative - BSD License][] license.

 ## Installation

-This file pi.human_filesize.php must be placed in the /system/plugins/ folder in your [ExpressionEngine][] installation.
+This file pi.human_filesize_.php must be placed in the /system/plugins/ folder in your [ExpressionEngine][] installation.

 ## Name